jwkelly49/C-MRI-on-Arduino-Cards/README.md

 As a hobby project I've been developing model railroad hardware interface cards.
-They are based on the UNO chip using Dr Chubb's Computer / Model Railroad Interface (C/MRI) protocol interfaced with Jave Model Railroad Interface (JMRI.)
+They are based on the NANO chip using Dr Chubb's Computer / Model Railroad Interface (C/MRI) protocol interfaced with Jave Model Railroad Interface (JMRI.)
 My Arduino code utilizes libraries <Auto485.h> and <CMRI.h> written by Michael Adams (http://www.michael.net.nz) Copyright (C) 2012 Michael D K Adams.
 Released under the MIT license along with other standard Arduino libraries.
 The hardware design is my own and I hope individuals and clubs can benefit from my effort.
 Each card will come with a "how to use / install" PDF file, Arduino code, schematic, BOM and links to where to get the PCB printed.